-Figure 4 shows whether or not all input-dependent branches are hard-to-predict.
-This figure displays the distribution of all input-dependent branches based on their prediction accuracy.
-Input-dependent branches are classified into six categories based on their prediction accuracy using the reference input set.
+on their prediction accuracy using the reference input set.
 The data shows that a sizeable fraction of input-dependent branches are actually relatively easy-to-predict (i.e., have a prediction accuracy of greater than 95%) in many of the benchmarks.
-Even the fraction of input-dependent branches with a prediction accuracy greater than 99% -which is a very strict accuracy threshold- is significant for gap (19%), vortex (8%), gcc (7%), crafty (6%), twolf (4%), and parser (4%).
+Even the fraction of input-dependent branches with a prediction accuracy greater than 99% -which is a very strict accuracy threshold-is significant for gap (19%), vortex (8%), gcc (7%), crafty (6%), twolf (4%), and parser (4%).
 Hence, not all input-dependent branches are hard-to-predict.
 There are many input-dependent branches that are relatively easy-to-predict.

 Figure 4.
-The distribution of input-dependent branches based on their branch prediction accuracy on their prediction accuracy.
+The distribution of input-dependent branches based on their branch prediction accuracy

+Figure 5 shows whether or not all hard-to-predict branches are input-dependent.
+We classify all branches into six categories based on their prediction accuracy.
 The figure presents the fraction of input-dependent branches in each category.
 For example, in bzip2, 75% of branches with a prediction accuracy lower than 70% are input-dependent and only 10% of branches with a prediction accuracy between 95-99% are input-dependent.
 In general, the fraction of input-dependent branches increases as the prediction accuracy decreases.
 Thus, branches with a low prediction accuracy are more likely to be input-dependent.
 However, many branches with a low prediction accuracy are actually not input-dependent.
 For example, in gzip only half of the branches with a prediction accuracy lower than 70% are input-dependent.
 Therefore, we cannot identify input-dependent branches by only identifying hard-to-predict branches.